bgjoseluis/ubiquity-k8s/ibm-spectrum-scale.md

 ## Example 1 : Basic flow for running a stateful container with Ubiquity volume
 Flow overview:
-1. Create a StorageClass `spectrumscale-primaryfs` that refers to Spectrumscale filesysten `primaryfs`.
+1. Create a StorageClass `spectrumscale-primaryfs` that refers to Spectrum Scale filesysten `primaryfs`.
 2. Create a PVC `pvc1` that uses the StorageClass `spectrumscale-primaryfs`.
 3. Create a Pod `pod1` with container `container1` that uses PVC `pvc1`.
 3. Start I/Os into `/data/myDATA` in `pod1\container1`.